Electric vehicle plans of the world's top car brands

 Italian small car specialist Fiat has already stopped selling ICE vehicles in the United Kingdom.
 The brand will transition to an electric-only brand worldwide between 2025 and 2030, aiming for the cost of its new EV models to rival those of its petrol and diesel cars.

-Already a sales success in Europe, the iconic Fiat 500-e EV launches in Australia this year, with the performance-focused electric Abarth 500e joining later.
+Already a sales success in Europe, the iconic Fiat 500-e EV launched in Australia mid-2023, with the performance-focused electric Abarth 500e arriving at the end of last year.

 Volvo

-Volvo are rapidly phasing out the sale of ICE and hybrid vehicles locally, aiming to sell electric-only vehicles in Australia by 2026, four years ahead of the brand's global ambitions.
+Volvo is rapidly phasing out the sale of ICE and hybrid vehicles locally, aiming to sell electric-only vehicles in Australia by 2026, four years ahead of the brand's global ambitions.

 The Chinese-owned brand has already signalled a target for 50 per cent of global sales to be fully electric by 2025.
 Every current Volvo model is now available in a plug-in hybrid variation (such as the S60 hybrid), making the brand the first legacy carmaker to overhaul its entire model range to hybrid or electric.